magnet-cl/django-project-template/ansible/Readme.md

 Same as DB, but replace `local_dump` with `local_archive`

+By default previous media files are preserved (like in Fabric).
+Add `-e delete_previous=yes` to delete them.

 ### Project helpers

 - `run-django-command`: specify the Django command to be run in the variable `django_command`